khanasunil5/service-desk-ticketing-simulation/Ticket-Simulations/4-printer-not-printing/ticket.md

 Investigation started.
 Checking printer status and print queue on affected workstation.

 ## Troubleshooting (CLIENT01 - GUI)
+- Attempted to print from the workstation and was able to reproduce the error
-1) Checked printer status (Printers & scanners)
+- Checked the printer status and print queue
-2) Opened print queue and confirmed jobs stuck
+- Verified the Print Spooler service was stopped and set to Disabled
+- Changed Print Spooler startup type to Automati
-3) Restarted Print Spooler (services.msc)
+- Restarted the Print Spooler service
-4) Cleared print queue
-5) Test print page successful
+- Cleared the printer spooler cache

 ## Resolution notes (internal)
-Restarted Print Spooler service and cleared stuck print jobs.
-Printer resumed normal operation.
+Restarted the Print Spooler service via Services.msc

 ## Public comment (resolution)
-I’ve restarted the printer service and cleared the print queue.
-Please confirm printing is now working.
+I’ve restarted the printer service .
+Please let me know if printing is now working correctly on your end.

 ## Closure
-Resolved/Closed.
-Test print successful.
+Issue resolved and test print completed successfully.
+Ticket closed.

 ## Evidence
 Add in `evidence/`: